 At this level, interventions include legislation such as:

 - Appropriate taxation.
 This can reduce alcohol-related harm and can work in other areas as well.

 - In other countries it may involve the eradication of mosquitoes or the provision of clean drinking water and sewage disposal.
-Dental disease can potentially be tackled through fluoridation of the water but this can be controversial and is discussed further in the separate article Some Dental and Periodontal Diseases.
+Dental disease can potentially be tackled through fluoridation of the water but this can be controversial.

-- The provision of cycle paths and sports centres facilitates exercise, and healthy eating in school canteens and places of work.
+- The provision of cycle paths and sports centres facilitates exercise; healthy eating in school canteens and places of work.

 - At work, health and safety is overseen by the Health and Safety Executive.
 They are a helpful organisation who prefer to facilitate.
 However, where regulations are breached they have powers to act as well.

 - Individuals consulting with health professionals may be advised about diseases, treatments and personal management of preventative health measures.

 Wherever possible, doctors as individuals and as a profession should encourage national government, local government or other organisations in measures to prevent disease and to promote health.
 However, the majority of interventions by most health professionals will be at the personal level with the individual patient.

 Public health doctors work more often at other levels with opportunities to advise and influence local and national government.
 On a personal level, doctors are well placed to set an example by following a healthy lifestyle.
 There is evidence that shows that patients of healthy doctors are more likely to undergo preventative measures and have better outcomes.